iflix-letsplay/rukus/README.md

 The rukus webpack loader searches directories (./components by default) for rukus components and manually registers them as [riot tags](http://riotjs.com/api/#manual-construction).
-A rukus component is a directory with am index.html, index.js and test.js file:
+A rukus component is a directory with an index.html, index.js and test.js file:

 ```
 yourcomponent/